 ISO (the International Organization for Standardization) is a worldwide federation composed of representatives from various national, standard-setting organizations.
 Since 1947, the organization promotes worldwide proprietary, industrial, and commercial standards.
 It is headquartered in Geneva, Switzerland, and works in 164 countries.

-ISO 3834-3:2005 defines standard quality requirements for fusion welding of metallic materials both in workshops and at field installation sites.
+EN 3834-3:2005 defines standard quality requirements for fusion welding of metallic materials both in workshops and at field installation sites.

 The Pressure Equipment Directive (PED) applies to the design, manufacture and conformity assessment of pressure equipment and assemblies with a maximum allowable pressure greater than 0.5 bar gauge including vessels, piping, safety accessories and pressure accessories.